doug-moen/openscad2/rfc/Programming_With_Objects.md

 Makebom traverses the target CSG tree, and extracts metadata, which it returns as the 'bom' component of its object.
-If we provide a way to dump a selected part of the CSG tree as XML or JSON, then you can extract the BOM like this:
+If we provide a way to dump a selected part of the CSG tree as plain text or JSON, then you can extract the BOM like this:

 ```
-openscad -D target=mymodel.scad -i bom -o mybom.xml makebom.scad
+openscad -D target=mymodel.scad -i bom -o mybom.json makebom.scad
 ```
 with this implementation:
 ```